-During every Metadata Database backup, the Backup Service searches for any complex object Metadata files that are not backed up, and replicates them to all of the FBM BACKUP REMOTE DESTINATIONS you configured in the configuration file.
-All of the remote backup destinations must be RSYNC modules.
-See the section on Installing and Configuring the Windows RSYNC Service and Module or the section on Installing the Oracle Database Server in Linux (depending on your operating system) for information on configuring a RSYNC module.
+During every Metadata Database backup, the Backup Service searches for any complex object Metadata files that are not backed up, and replicates them to all of the FBM BACKUP_REMOTE_DESTINATIONS you configured in the configuration file.

-Telestream recommends having the same Metadata Database Location on all main and remote backup destination systems.
-For example, if the Metadata Database Location is set to H:\metaback\, on the main system, you must have the Backup Service copy the Metadata Database backups to the same location on all remote backup destination systems.
-Therefore, you must configure the RSYNC module to H:\metaback\ on all remote backup destination systems.
-If the paths are different, you must update the Metadata Database Location in the Oracle Database after an Oracle Database restore during failover.
-See Failure Scenarios and Recovery Procedures for more details.
+Technical Support recommends having the same Metadata Database Location on all main and remote backup Destination Servers.
+For example, if the Metadata Database Location is set to H:\metaback\, on the main system, you must have the Backup Service copy the Metadata Database backups to the same location on all remote backup Destination Servers.
+If the paths are different, you must update the Metadata Database Location in the DIVA Core Database after a DIVA Core Database restore during failover.
+See DIVA Core Database Failure Scenarios and Recovery Procedures for more details.